How to: Configure an IAP Verification Endpoint

-The app will POST a JSON object such as the following to your verification endpoint:
+Begin by configuring a verification URL in your dashboard.
+The app will POST a JSON object such as the following to the URL you configured:

 Google Play purchase example JSON: